Thank you for visiting my blog! I’m Savina.

 When I left Houston, I worked as a research intern for Earth Policy Institute in Washington, DC.
 I learned a lot–both at work and in conversation with anyone and everyone I met–about issues that connect people and the environment: energy, agriculture, population, poverty, and so on.
 Again, I was thrilled to be surrounded by people from all over the world.
 But again, there was something missing.
 I kept remembering things I’d seen from my childhood and the many solutions proposed at conferences I went to or by people I knew didn’t seem to apply to where I’d grown up or to many other places I knew about.
 There were also a lot of incongruities that I couldn’t reconcile with emotionally but also fascinated me intellectually.
 At a conference on food poverty, for example, I’d be learning about the tragic state of access to food in various parts of the world, accompanied by the now-expected pictures of subsistence farmers, but I’d be eating the quinoa sandwiches and drinking the bottled water provided to me by the conference organizers.

-So now I’m in London working on my MSc in Environment and Sustainable Development at University College London, trying to understand how people cause environmental problems, how they are impacted by them, and how this cycle goes round and round.
-Yet again, I find myself in a community of people from all over, some of whom cringe at the question “Where are you from?” almost as much as I do.
+I ended up in London a year later working on my MSc in Environment and Sustainable Development at University College London (UCL), trying to understand how people cause environmental problems, how they are impacted by them, and how this cycle goes round and round.
+I was thrilled to find myself in a community of people from all over, some of whom cringed at the question “Where are you from?” almost as much as I do!
+As part of my master’s, I worked with a team to investigate water security in the peri-urban community of Quebrada Verde, near Lima, Peru, using diverse research techniques including participatory mapping, workshops, interviews.

 Join me in my adventure!